 When said rich girl's parents are shown as absolute Jerk Asses and pretty much Jack Chick clones while the girl is a Soapbox Sadie who hates them and pushes her ultra-radical views on EVERYONE, the point about Hartman's hatred of the rich and popular people stands.

 As for Timmy, well it's hard for either of the rich girls interested in him to have a real relationship with anyone when neither of them are comfortable in their own skin.
 Trixie is the opposite of Sam in that Sam hides her wealth and accentuates her tomboyish nature, whereas Trixie hides her tomboyishness and accentuates her wealth, due to a pathological need to be the center of attention.
 Veronica, on the other hand, is a Satellite Character to Trixie, as her entire personality is built around trying to supplant her, to the point of developing paranoid delusions.
-Naturally, this makes her Yandere for Timmy.
+She also has a Yandere affection toward Timmy, though its currently unknown whether there is any relation between these.

 BIONICLE 3: Web of Shadows deliberately jerked protagonist Toa Vakama out of character for the entire movie, because the writers thought that him becoming a traitor would be more dramatic than, you know, someone to whom it might have made sense to play that role.
 So they derailed him to be more reckless, foolish (the exact opposite of how what he was like in the previous movie) and dangerously misguided (... again), and the other characters consequently acted meaner toward him.
 Also, this fit in well with their plans to make the movie one giant Star Wars-Homage.
 The realBionicle writer detests this story to this day, although many fans think that he managed to handle it quite well in the novelization, and admittedly, this made Matau's Character Development all the more engaging and lead up to a powerful (if highly clichéd) Crowning Moment Of Heart Warming.